ayhusse1/FirstTheme/README.md

-# FirstTheme
+# FirstTheme1
- This is the first theme i ever made
+ This a Wordpress theme